 Part Exchange of your House – How it Works

-There are some alternatives to the traditional way of selling a house using an estate agent.
-In this guide we look at part exchange schemes in general to explain how these work.
+In this guide we look at part exchange schemes in general and explain how these work.

 Quick Page Navigation

 - What do I need to know about part exchange?

 - Advantages of part exchange house schemes

 - How does part exchange work?

 - What to look out for when part exchanging your house